EnterpriseDB/repmgr/README.md

 - `cluster`: an arbitrary name for the replication cluster; this must be identical on all nodes
-- `node`: a unique integer identifying the node
+- `node`: a unique integer identifying the node; note this must be a positive 32 bit signed integer between 1 and 2147483647
 - `node_name`: a unique string identifying the node; we recommend a name specific to the server (e.g. 'server_1'); avoid names indicating the current replication role like 'master' or 'standby' as the server's